Radio City Music Hall: Television

-Radio City Music Hall has been used for televised game shows such as Wheel of Fortune and Jeopardy!.
+On several occasions between 1987 and 2008, Radio City Music Hall has been used for televised game shows such as Hollywood Squares, Wheel of Fortune and Jeopardy!.
 For two weeks in November 1988, the theater hosted Wheel of Fortune, which was taking its first road trip.
 Saturday Night Live announcer Don Pardo announced during the two weeks.
 Radio City Music Hall was also the site for Jeopardy!'s four-thousandth episode in May 2002, at which time the show's Million Dollar Masters invitational tournament also occurred.
 The theater hosted the show again in November 2007 for the nighttime show's 25th anniversary.
-The Music Hall was used again in November 2006 for a 2-week Celebrity Jeopardy! event.
+Radio City was used again in November 2006 for a 2-week Celebrity Jeopardy! event.

 David Letterman hosted the Late Night with David Letterman Sixth Anniversary Special at Radio City Music Hall in 1988, and did so again for the show's Tenth Anniversary Special in 1992.
 The next year, Lyons Group (parent company of Barney & Friends at the time), taped a live stage show called Barney Live in New York City at the theater.
 In February 1998, Radio City Music Hall was a setting for the Sesame Street music special Elmopalooza, with Jon Stewart, David Alan Grier and others with the cast of Sesame Street and the Muppets.

 In October 2001, the concert Come Together: A Night for John Lennon's Words and Music was simulcast live from the theater on The WB and TNT.
 The concert had been delayed following the September 11 attacks the month before.

 In 2013, it was announced that America's Got Talent would hold its live shows from the Radio City Music Hall starting with its eighth season that summer; it had held its live shows at the New Jersey Performing Arts Center for its seventh season to accommodate new judge Howard Stern.
 The move was also intended to take advantage of New York tax credits.
 AGT would broadcast its live rounds from Radio City Music Hall until Stern's departure in 2016, after which the show moved to the Dolby Theatre in Los Angeles.